Mediation is a well recognised means of family dispute resolution.

 Upon acceptance, which requires proof of successful completion of the course, and provision of insurance and other documents, you will be registered with AIFLAM as your RMAB.

-Mediation Accreditation
+Mediation Re-accreditation

-Mediation Re-Accreditation Form
+Mediation Re-accreditation Form

 This will be assessed by AIFLAM Mediation Committee and once approved your re-accreditation date will be advised, and you will be provided with a Certificate.

-Mediation Re-Accreditation - Application Form to transfer RMAB
+Mediation Re-accreditation - Application Form to transfer RMAB

 If you would like to change your current RMAB to AIFLAM and transfer within your 2 year accreditation period, you can use this form.